Our world’s resources are limited. That’s why we’re making the most of what we’ve been given.

 Certifying our facilities

 We recognize that our offices and manufacturing facilities have an impact on the communities in which they are located, and the world's health.
 By working with accrediting organizations to evaluate and certify the environmental impact and sustainability of our buildings, we commit to protecting natural resources and supporting our employees and their communities.
-We currently have 13 global sites certified to the ISO14001 global environmental standard.
+We currently have over a dozen global sites certified to the ISO14001 global environmental standard.
 The following Stryker locations have been certified by Leadership in Energy and Environmental Design (LEED), a green building rating system; and Building Research Establishment Environmental Assessment Method (BREEAM), a sustainability performance rating system:

 At Stryker, resource efficiency is considered in our own buildings and beyond them.
 We continuously grow our commitment to smart, sustainable healthcare and facilitate positive environmental impacts through the advancement of multiple initiatives, including our reprocessing programs.